Coernel82/MMM-MQTT/README.md

 ```

 mqttServers is an array, so you can add multiple servers to the same config.
 You can also use the module in multiple places on the mirror/screen.

+### Dismissable alerts
+when you have the flashing and / or sound alert enabled you can disable them with up to two clicks / touches: first sound gets disabled, then the flashing.

 ### JSON Data